Hiper-AI/contract-hiperai-crypto/README.md

 Use Cases: Can be used for payments, staking, and other interactions within the Hiper AI ecosystem.

 ## Tokenomics
-Initial Market Allocation: 602,000,000,000,000,000,000,000 HAI tokens.
+Initial Market Allocation: 602,000,000,000,000,000,000,000 HIPERAI tokens.
 Price: $0.0153945 WMATIC
 Soft Cap: $10,000,000
 Distribution Date: Immediate from 26/08/2024

 ## How to Use
-To interact with the HiperAI Token, you can use any Polygon-compatible wallet like MetaMask.
+To interact with the Hiper AI Token, you can use any Polygon-compatible wallet like MetaMask.

 ## Steps:
 Add the Polygon network to your wallet.
-Add the HiperAI Token using the contract address: 0x71FF408aC4570a534e6FE69cfA9420Bf340AeaD0 Start transacting with HAI on decentralized exchanges like Uniswap.
+Add the Hiper AI Token using the contract address: 0x71FF408aC4570a534e6FE69cfA9420Bf340AeaD0 Start transacting with HIPERAI on decentralized exchanges like Uniswap.

 ## Social Media:
 Instagram: https://www.instagram.com/hiperai.crypto/